 Rhetorical Analysis Is an Interactive Process

 Rhetorical analysis is most obviously relevant to the construction of arguments.
 If arguments are understood as tools to strategically manage interactions, the study of persuasive communication requires more than drafting memos and briefs.
-It requires careful listening, a deft use of language, a conscious approach to narrative, and awareness of the ways graphic presentation influences the reception of appeals.
+It requires careful listening and a deft use of language, narrative and visual aids.
 Rhetorical analysis must be seen as an interactive process that begins with appreciating the narratives clients are living, refining goals, developing strategy, and communicating effectively from this understanding.

 Role Analysis Encouarages Responsible Advocacy